ome/omero-figure/docs/contributing.md

 ----------

 The JavaScript code is based on the [Backbone.js](http://backbonejs.org/) framework.
+The majority of the UI code is in Backbone `View` objects.
+These objects render html using `underscore.js` templates and then use `jQuery` to update the DOM with the html.
+The `View` objects get the data to render from a single `FigureModel` instance and its associated collection of `PanelModel` objects.
-We listen for changes to the Model objects, then `render()` the View objects to update the html using `underscore.js` templates.
+The `View` code saves changes to the Model objects in response to user events, and the View objects also listen for changes to these Model objects, then re-render to update the page.

 All the front-end code is under `/src/` directory.
 The `index.html` includes the `js/main.js` as the JavaScript entry point.
 This sets up all the Backbone.js objects and listens for changes to the